You are viewing an old version of this wiki. View the latest version.

-The start of 2006 saw the band’s creativity start to blossom once again, starting with two remixes Goldfrapp of the tracks ‘Number 1’ and ‘You Never Know’.
-They followed this with two legendary DJ sets at the FatCat Festival in Belgium in February and SXSW in Austin Texas 2007.
-With a combination of decks, effects, laptops, toy microphones, old cassette player recordings and vocals, coupled with their own recorded material, strange electronic covers by friends, gypsy folk music and general craziness on stage.
-They were also subsequently invited DJ at Summer Sonic Festival in Japan as well as be headline act as DJ's in Radio 1’s Rob Da Bank tent at Bestival on the Isle of Wight.
+The start of 2006 saw the band’s creativity start to blossom once again, starting with two remixes for Goldfrapp of the tracks “Number One” and “Never Know”.
+They followed this with two legendary DJ sets at the FatCat Festival in Belgium and at SXSW.
+With a combination of decks, effects, laptops, toy microphones, old cassette player recordings and vocals, coupled with their own recorded material, strange electronic covers by friends, gypsy folk music and general craziness on stage, the DJ sets made such an impact that the band plans to release a DJ mix CD in 2008.
+They were also subsequently invited to DJ at the 2006 Summer Sonic Festival in Japan as well as headline Radio 1’s Rob Da Bank tent at Bestival on the Isle of Wight.

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.